Manga / Yokohama Kaidashi Kikou

 - Mayfly-December Romance: Subverted; Alpha and Takahiro have an obvious romantic connection, but neither of them pursue their mutual feelings because Takahiro will eventually age and die and Alpha will not.
 Alpha also sees Takahiro as a brother figure, and refers to him as such several times.

-- Mechanical Lifeforms / Organic Technology: Alpha and the other robots seem to be artificial lifeforms rather than mere human-shaped machines: they sleep and dream, and they need the same food as humans (although they're suggested to be lower maintenance -Maruko points out that a human person wouldn't be able to make a living out of Alpha's little business)
+- Mechanical Lifeforms / Organic Technology: Alpha and the other robots seem to be artificial lifeforms rather than mere human-shaped machines: they sleep and dream, and they need the same food as humans (although they're suggested to be much lower maintenance than normal humans- Maruko points out that a human person wouldn't be able to make a living out of Alpha's little business.)

 - Middle-of-Nowhere Street: Justified; most of the city is dead.

-- Motorcycle on the Coast Road: The main character has a motorcycle, and lives on the coast.
+- Motorcycle on the Coast Road: The main character has a scooter, and lives on the coast.
 It's to be expected.